 OUR INTERNS ARE NOT STRANGERS TO US.

-- We source our interns from previously disadvantaged and financially underprivileged communities that we know well.
+- We source our interns from previously disadvantaged and financially underprivileged communities through schools and programmes that we know well.

 WE SUPPORT THEM BEFORE THEY RECEIVE BURSARIES.